bbowles1/Hail-Annotate/docs/source/google_setup.rst

         --description="service account for hail annotation" \
         --display-name="test-service-account"

+After creating a service account, you can view this role using `gcloud iam service-accounts list`.

-2. Give your service account the "storage.objectViewer" role to allow it to view Google Cloud buckets within your project.
+2. Give your service account the "storage.objectAdmin" role to allow it to view Google Cloud buckets within your project.

 .. code-block:: bash

     gcloud projects add-iam-policy-binding your-project-name \
         --member="serviceAccount:test-service-account@your-project-name.iam.gserviceaccount.com" \
-        --role="roles/storage.objectViewer"
+        --role="roles/storage.objectAdmin"

+*Note: I tried multiple approaches that used a stricter set of permissions for my service account.
+I initially restrictied my account to have storage.objectViewer and storage.objectCreator roles but found that this interfered with output file transfer from Dataproc's HDFS storage to GCP.
+Your service account must be able to read and write objects to GCP, and also delete temporary cache files created during the Dataproc HDFS to GCP transfer.
+I feel that storage.objectAdmin strikes a balance between restricting service account roles and enabling the functionality needed for efficient data transfer.*

 3. Give your service account the "dataproc.worker" role to allow it to initiate Dataproc instances.